novemberborn/identifierfy/README.md

 # identifierfy

 Rewrites an identifier string so it's valid according to ES2015.
-Tested with Node.js 0.10 and above.
+Works in **Node.js 6** and above.

 Please see [this awesome article by Mathias Bynens](https://mathiasbynens.be/notes/javascript-identifiers-es6) for